xendk/rid/README.md

   for debugging.
 * `mount_args` (regexp string or list of regexps): Mount in files given in the arguments that exists and matches regexp.
+* `network` (string): Network type or name.
+Same as the --network argument to docker.